peanutbutterandcrackers/tuxtype-make-wordlist/README.md

 word list file with the name **$USER [Keys: *keys_you_have_learned*]** where *$USER* is your username.

 And that's it!
-Hope you have a lot of fun! :+1: :v: :simple_smile:
+Hope you have a lot of fun! :+1: :v:

 ![Adding this picture of baby Tux because he's so cute (and I need to learn markdown)](https://www.gnu.org/graphics/babies/BabyTuxAlpha.png)